All About Ah-Long

-All About Ah-Long (阿郎的故事, Taiwan title:又見阿郎) is a 1989 Hong Kong family drama film directed by Johnnie To and starring Chow Yun-fat and Sylvia Chang, who also serve as the film's storywriters.
+All About Ah-Long (阿郎的故事, Taiwan title:又見阿郎) is a 1989 Hong Kong drama film directed by Johnnie To and starring Chow Yun-fat and Sylvia Chang, who also serve as the film's storywriters.

 Synopsis

-Chow Yun-fat plays Ah-Long, a single father trying to raise his son, Porky (Huang Kun-Hsuen), on a low-income lifestyle.
-Ah-Long works as a truckdriver at a construction site.
-The son's real mother, Por-por, who is Ah-Long's ex-girlfriend (played by Sylvia Chang) left him ten years ago for the United States after a lovers' spat.
+Chow Yun-fat plays Ah-Long, a single father trying to raise his son, Porky (Huang Kun-Hsuen), on a low-income as a truckdriver at a construction site.
+The son's mother, Por-por, Ah-Long's ex-girlfriend (played by Sylvia Chang) left him ten years ago for the United States after a lovers' spat.
 Ten years ago, Por-por had become Ah-Long's lover despite her mother's objections.
-As Por-por was giving birth in the hospital, Ah-Long was involved in illegal racing.
-Ah-Long was put behind bars.
-Por-por's mother lied to her and told her that her baby did not survive.
-Por-por was devastated and left for the United States to become a director.
+However, the relationship was damaged by Ah-Long's infidelity and brutality.
+As Por-por was giving birth in the hospital, Ah-Long was involved in illegal racing and was put behind bars.
+Por-por's mother lied to her, telling her that her baby did not survive, and took Por-por to the United States where she later became a film director.

 It is now ten years on.
 Por-por returns from the United States with a boyfriend to shoot a video commercial.
-Life is hard for both Ah-Long and Porky but Porky manages to do well in school.
 An audition is held for a video commercial and the advertising company wants to engage Porky.
-Ah-Long visits the advertising company's office and finds out that Por-por is in charge.
-He is dismayed to discover that Por-por has a boyfriend.
-Por-por is all business-like because she does not realise at that stage that Porky is in fact her own son.
-However Por-por instantly feels an affinity to Porky.

-Por-por eventually finds out that Porky is her son.
-Por-por begins to bond with her son that she never knew.
-Por-por wants to reunite with her son.
-During an argument Porky tells Ah-Long that he is dismayed at his life.
-Porky says that he wants to go live with his mother.
+Ah-Long visits the advertising company's office and finds out that Por-por is in charge but is dismayed to discover that Por-por has a boyfriend.
+Por-por is business-like because she does not realise that Porky is her own son but instantly feels an affinity to him.
+Por-por eventually finds out that Porky is her son, begins to bond with her son that she never knew and wants to reunite with him.
+During an argument Porky tells Ah-Long that he is dismayed at his life and says that he wants to go live with his mother.
 Ah-Long sends Porky to stay with Por-por for a while.

-As Ah-Long and Por-por slowly get reacquainted, Ah-Long is happy and thinks that Por-por wants to rekindle the relationship.
-Ah-Long returns a bracelet to Por-por to imply that he is interested in restarting the relationship.
-Por-por reveals that she wants to bring Porky back to the United States, shattering Ah-Long's dreams of reconciliation.
+As Ah-Long and Por-por slowly get reacquainted, Ah-Long thinks that Por-por wants to rekindle the relationship and returns a bracelet to her to imply that he is interested in this.
+Por-por reveals that she wants to bring Porky back to the United States, shattering Ah-Long's dreams.